 Sadly, these same underlying emotions are experienced in individuals who engage in eating disorder behaviors associated with binging and purging.
-Self-induced vomiting, laxative abuse, diuretic abuse and excessive exercise may or may not follow episodes of binging in order to rid the body of calories and prevent weight gain.
-These behaviors are rarely about food but rather are fueled by unhealthy coping mechanism to deal with underlying emotions associated with lack of control such as anger, low self-esteem, trauma, anxiety and depression.
-Eating disorders like self-harm behaviors result in a sense of relief once the purging or binging is completed however feelings of guilt and sadly quickly follow, resulting in a viscous cycle of empty emotions.
+Self-induced vomiting, laxative abuse, diuretic abuse, and excessive exercise may or may not follow episodes of binging in order to rid the body of calories and prevent weight gain.
+These behaviors are rarely about food but rather are fueled by an unhealthy coping mechanism to deal with underlying emotions associated with lack of control such as anger, low self-esteem, trauma, anxiety, and depression.
+Eating disorders like self-harm behaviors result in a sense of relief once the purging or binging is completed however feelings of guilt and sadly quickly follow, resulting in a vicious cycle of empty emotions.

 Like self-harm behaviors, eating disorders can physically destroy the body resulting in medical complications such as gastric reflux, nutritional deficiencies, infertility, stunted growth, poor dentition, poor bone health, and anemia.
 Self-harm behaviors such as cutting can result in disfigurement.
 Social isolation, suicide, anxiety, broken relationships, depression, low self-esteem, substance abuse, and anxiety are all well-known consequences of both eating disorders and self-harm behavior and many professionals agree that self-harm behavior can result in eating disorders and vise versa.

 Reducing the stigma by celebrating World Eating Disorders Action Day